hmxmilohax/rb3-pc/README.md

 *   **_My PS3 instrument controller shows up as two_**
 	*   You did [controller configuration](#controllers) for a PS3 controller, which usually isn’t needed due to passthrough.
 Just unbind the controller and it should be fine.

+*   **_[Pro Drums] Hitting two cymbals registers as a tom_**
+	*   This is an infamous Rock Band 3 bug called the "double cymbal glitch" I sadly do not know the solution as I don't play drums.
+Please feel free to ask around in the Milohax Discord server.

 *   **_\[ONLINE\] Cannot find a 3rd or 4th player_**
 	*   In Rock Band 3’s Custom Configuration, [go to the network tab](#network) and make sure “Enable UPNP” is enabled.
-If for some reason you can’t do UPNP, you will need to forward port 9103 (UDP) in your firewall. **Don’t** **enable UPNP while port forwarding** as this can cause crashes.
+If for some reason you can’t do UPNP, you will need to forward port 9103 (UDP) in your firewall. **Don’t enable UPNP while port forwarding** as this can cause crashes.

 *   **_\[ONLINE\] Stuck on “Registering Account” when trying to connect to GoCentral_**
 	*   You may have lost connection to RPCN or GoCentral and will have to restart the game.
 If you continue to get this after restart, go to the top menu in RPCS3, “Configuration” > “RPCN” > “Account” > “Test Account” then restart the game to force a reconnection.